pkivolowitz/asm_book/macros/README.md

 ### MIN and MAX

 Handy more readable macros for determining minima and maxima.
+Note that the macro performs a `cmp` which subtracts `src_b` from `src_a` (discarding the results) in order to set the flags to be interpreted by the following `csel`.

+Thank you to u/TNorthover for nudge to add the cmp directly into the macro.

 Signature: